littleosbook/littleosbook/output.md

 finished).
 The transmit FIFO queue is empty if bit 5 of the line status I/O port is equal to one.

-Reading the contents of an I/O port is done via the `in` assembly instruction.
+Reading the contents of an I/O port is done via the `in` assembly code instruction.
-There is no way to use the `in` assembly instruction from C, therefore it has to be wrapped (the same way as the `out` assembly instruction):
+There is no way to use the `in` assembly code instruction from C, therefore it has to be wrapped (the same way as the `out` assembly code instruction):

 ~~~ {.nasm}
     global inb